 The Obscuration layer parameter above allows you to manage this phenomenon.

 * To do this, you must first define what is going to block the light source.
 This may be an image or animation in a layer, project, brush, etc...
-(Pre, Post Behavior, Animation Mode, Position will also be defined if necessary).
+(Pre, Post Behavior, Animation Mode, Offset will also be defined if necessary).